Kraghan/Dead-Pixel-Society/doc/GraphicEngineDoc.md

   /// Then we configure it
   characterSprite->setLayer(15);

-  /// Finally, just use the sprite as usually characterSprite->rotate(5);
+  /// Finally, just use the sprite as usual characterSprite->rotate(5);
   characterSprite->move(10, 10);